 Prospective students, on the other hand, will likely want to hear about campus life.
 What programs, extracurriculars, experiences, or values set your college or university apart?
 Finding compelling ways to tell these stories will ensure your institution is top-of-mind when students start their applications.

 How can you tell these stories in ways that will capture the attention of this generation of prospective students?
-While higher ed has traditionally used glossy, highly curated advertising, Gen Z prefers content characterized by messy realness.
-Authenticity is king with this generation—they fueled the rise of BeReal, after all!
+While higher ed has traditionally used glossy, highly curated advertising, Gen Z prefers content characterized by messy realness and authenticity.
 The key for colleges and universities is to embrace imperfection in their creative.
 Need some inspiration?
-Just open up TikTok, where messy realness dominates, and on which iPhone users between the ages of 18 and 25 spend an average of 10.5 hours per week.
+Just open up TikTok, where messy realness dominates, and on which monthly TikTok users between the ages of 18 and 24 spend an average of one hour and 19 minutes per day.

 Speaking of social media, TikTok and Snapchat are the two most popular social platforms among Zoomers and serve as an excellent way to reach that generation.
 And when approaching upper-funnel marketing with all target audiences in mind, audio and CTV present enormous opportunities to share compelling stories with highly engaged viewers and listeners—not to mention additional opportunities for segmentation and targeting.
 Which brings us to our next point…

 To market effectively in this competitive environment, marketers will need to get hyper-focused in their advertising.
 They’ll need to deeply understand key audience segments, develop messaging based on those audiences’ needs, and deliver that messaging in targeted ways.

 Here are a few ways to achieve this precision:

 Higher ed marketers should invest time and energy in understanding both prospective audiences and any people who have already shown interest.